arduino/help-center-content/content/About Arduino/My Arduino Account/I-lost-access-to-my-2-Step-Verification-app-how-do-I-log-in-to-my-Arduino-account.md

 1. Click on the Spotlight icon (a magnifying glass) in the upper-right corner of your screen or press `Command + Space`.

-1. Type 'Arduino 2 step verification recovery code'.
+1. Type **Arduino 2 step verification recovery code**.

 1. Spotlight will display a list of matching files from your entire Mac.

 ## How do I use my recovery code?

-1. Log into your account.
+1. Log into your Arduino account.

 1. When prompted for 2-Step Verification, click 'Use recovery code'.